oslabs-beta/kurrent/README.md

 ---

+## Using Kurrent

+1. Create a User Account: Before you can use Kurrent, you'll first need to sign up a new account.
+You can do this using your email, an optional username, and a password.

+2. Connect Your Prometheus Server: Connecting your Prometheus server is as simple as clicking the "Add a Cluster" button, typing in you server address with the server ip address and prometheus exposed port number, and clicking the "Add" button.
+You should now see your address listed below.
+Simply click this address to see your metrics updating on the dashboard.

+3. View Your Metrics: By default you will first see the overall health metrics of your cluster.
+By selecting the "Producer" or "Consumer" buttons, the dashboard will display metrics related to each, allowing you to see the impact of producers and consumers on your cluster health.

+4. Sign Out: When you are done monitoring your cluster for the day or want to signin to a new account, simply click the "Sign Out" button to return to the landing page.

 ## Contribute

 If you'd like to contribute to the project and improve its current functionality or add a feature, please fork the repository and submit a pull request.
 Some of our planned future features include: